Camping or living in the open air is a fantastic way to get closer to nature and it’s even more rewarding when you do it in an eco-friendly way.

 If your phone (or other electrical devices) are essential to keeping connection to the outside world and documenting your holiday, then bring a portable solar-charger – that’s a great compromise!

 One of the hardest jobs in treating wastewater is removing the oils and chemicals we put in while showering.
 So why not try some eco-friendly soaps and shampoo bars, produced without petroleum and packaged without plastic, to pollute our water and land less?

 You can also use this opportunity to try to cut out paper and plastic.
 You don’t need to use disposable plates, cups or packaging while camping.
 You can find reusable versions made from recycled or recyclable materials like bamboo, wood or enamel.

 And we’re sure you’re already making use of a reusable bottle in your everyday life – be sure to pack it in your camping gear kit bag!

 Children will learn valuable reflexes

 Sleeping in eco-friendly accommodation, using composting toilets rather than chemical ones, thinking about their everyday water use and living in a natural habitat are life lessons that will stay with them forever.

 Plan more sustainable meals

-Buying local produce which has not created a carbon footprint by travelling from another country is also a great way to support global sustainability.
+Buying local produce which has not created a carbon footprint by travelling from another country is also a great way to support global sustainability and bio-diversity.
 And of course, vegetarian food choices are a lot more planet-friendly than meat or fish.

 Try these activities on your eco-holiday